msymeonides/Migrate3D/README.md

 ### Categories

 The Categories input file should be a .csv with object ID and object category.
 Please ensure that column headers are in the first row of the .csv file input.
-If no Categories file is imported, the PCA and XGBoost analyses (and anything else done per-category) will not be performed.
+If no Categories file is imported, a default category ("0") will be assigned to every object, and the PCA and XGBoost analyses (and anything else done per-category) will not be performed.

 ## Installing and Running Migrate3D